Brufoli sottopelle: la skincare routine per eliminarli

 - retinol;

-- azelaic acid (or azeloglycine).
+- azelaic acid (or azeloglicine).

-STRESS PIMPLES: MYTH OR REALITY?
+STRESS-INDUCED PIMPLES: MYTH OR FACT?

 Can stress cause pimples?
 The answer is yes.